JianxinMa/v9.js/README.md

 ```bash
 ./init.sh
 ```
-to generat binary files for your platform.
+to generate binary files for your platform.
 You will need `gcc-multilib` to do so.
 Note: we will remove dependency on these binary files later.